veryfaye/01-HTML_CSS_Git/README.md

-# 01-WebPageCleanUp
-Marketing agency wants a codebase that follows accessibility standards, so their site is optimized for search engines.
+# Code Refactor for Horiseon Homepage

 ## Description

-The task here was to clean up existing code for a webpage.
-This web page needed to follow good web accessibility so this page can be viewed by all users, and so this webpage is better positioned in search engines.
+The marketing agencey Horiseon needed a code refactor for their homepage.
+The main objective is to update the codebase that follows accessibility standards.
+Additionally the stylesheet for the webpage needed to be cleaned up.

 ## Updates